Beemster: World Heritage Site

-In addition in the Beemster Polder there are five fortresses as part of the Stelling van Amsterdam, another UNESCO World Heritage Site.
+In addition, in the Beemster Polder, there are five fortresses as part of the Stelling van Amsterdam, another UNESCO World Heritage Site.
 The Beemster Polder combines two UNESCO World Heritage Sites.

 Local government

-The municipal council of Beemster consisted of 13 seats, which were divided as follows since 2014:
+The municipal council of Beemster consisted of 13 seats which at the last elections in 2018 divided as follows:

-Last mayor was Joyce van Beek (CDA).
+The last mayor was Joyce van Beek (CDA).

+Elections were held in November 2021 for a council for the new merged municipality of Purmerend, that included Beemster, which commenced work in January 2022.